fxcollot/openHaloDocumentation/openHaloDocumentation.md

 cd openHalo
 ./configure --prefix=/home/halo/openhalo/1.0 --enable-debug --with-uuid=ossp --with-icu CFLAGS=-O2
 ```
-This command checks that all necessary libraries are available and configures the build.
+> Explanation: This checks your system for necessary libraries and creates Makefiles.
+Errors will be logged in config.log.

 Compile and install OpenHalo:
 ```bash